Funding for agriculture ODA and its political priority are increasing

 In January 2017, DFID released its first Economic Development Strategy, in which agriculture features as a priority area.
 Prioritized approaches include:

 - Increase agri-business: financing agriculture infrastructure and promoting commercial agriculture by transferring knowledge to smallholder farmers and linking them to markets.

 - Support farmers and their families to access opportunities and jobs outside of their farms.

 - Support subsistence farmers with other viable income to prevent malnutrition and extreme poverty.

 - Encourage innovative commercial approaches that reduce the cost of nutritious diets.

 DFID drives strategies for the UK’s agricultural development agenda

-DFID drives the development of strategies for the UK’s agriculture development agenda for developing countries and is responsible for administering agriculture ODA.
+DFID drives the strategic direction for the UK’s agriculture development agenda and is responsible for administering agricultural ODA.
 Within DFID headquarters, the Economic Development Division (within the Growth and Resilience Department) manages the work related to DFID’s ‘Conceptual Framework on Agriculture’ and the link between the agricultural sector and economic growth.
 The Growth and Resilience Department also works closely with the agricultural research team within the Research and Evidence Division.
 Overall, design and implementation of agriculture programs is decentralized, as DFID’s country offices manage bilateral programs.